-This course is designed to give students basic skills in reading and interpreting aircraft cabinet blueprints and drawings.
-Topics include identification of the various types of blueprints and drawings, meanings of blueprint notations and symbols, identifying the different views and lines, sketching, and blueprint and drawing specifications.
+The course is designed to give students basic skills in reading and interpreting aircraft cabinet blueprints and drawing.
+Topics include: identification of the various types of blueprints and drawings, identifying the different views and lines, sketching, and blueprint and drawing specifications.

-CARP 1103 - Luxury Craft Cabinet Materials and Fasteners
+Pre-requisites: All Required CARP 1103 - Luxury Cabinet Materials and Fasteners Co-requisites: None